-Dr. Amstutz previously served as associate provost for academic programs and chief of staff in the Office of the Senior Vice President for Academic Affairs and Provost at UGA.
+Dr. Amstutz previously served as associate provost for academic programs and chief of staff in the Office of the Senior Vice President for Academic Affairs and Provost at the University of Georgia.
 She led university-wide initiatives of the Provost’s Office and worked closely with campus and external stakeholders.

-In the Provost’s Office, Dr. Amstutz oversaw the Office of Academic Programs, the Office of Accreditation and Institutional Effectiveness—which reports to her until the end of 2022—and the Provost’s Office staff, who reported through her to the provost.
+In the Provost’s Office, Dr. Amstutz oversaw the Office of Academic Programs, the Office of Accreditation and Institutional Effectiveness, and the Provost’s Office staff, who reported through her to the provost.
 She coordinated the selection processes for major awards administered by the Provost’s Office; oversaw leadership programs for faculty, including the Women’s Leadership Fellows Program and the SEC Academic Leadership Development Program; and co-chaired the UGA Commencement Committee.
 From 2019-2023, she served as UGA’s accreditation liaison to the Southern Association of Colleges and Schools Commission on Colleges, overseeing the university’s ongoing reaccreditation process and ensuring its compliance with accreditation requirements.
 She is a past president and current officer of UGA’s chapter of Phi Beta Kappa, was a member of the editorial board of the University of Georgia Press, and currently serves as an adviser to UGA’s chapter of Blue Key Honor Society.

 From July 2017 to July 2018, Dr. Amstutz served as interim president of the College of Coastal Georgia, a state college in the University System of Georgia.
 Under her leadership, the college saw enrollment growth for three consecutive sessions and prepared to welcome its incoming president.